-Other income decreased by approximately HK\$1,095,000 or 45.3% from approximately HK\$2,419,000 for the year ended 31 December 2022 to approximately HK\$1,324,000 for the year ended 31 December 2023 which was mainly due to the government subsidies granted in 2022.
-During the year ended 31 December 2022, the Group had recognised government grants of approximately HK\$2,116,000 of which HK\$1,786,000 relates to Employment Support Scheme, HK\$60,000 relates to Anti-Epidemic Funds provided by the Hong Kong Government and the remaining relates to Employer subsidy under the 10-billion-pataca fund provided by the Macau Government.
-The Group had received the government grants related to Technology Voucher Programme provided by Hong Kong Government of approximately HK\$152,000 and remaining relates to one-time Expansion subsidy and Job Stability subsidy granted by PRC Government during the year ended 31 December 2023.
+Other income increased by approximately HK\$2,147,000 from approximately HK\$272,000 for the year ended 31 December 2021 to approximately HK\$2,419,000 for the year ended 31 December 2022.
+The increment was primarily due to the Group recognised government grants of approximately HK\$2,116,000 in respect of COVID-19 related subsidies of which HK\$1,786,000 relates to Employment Support Scheme, HK\$60,000 relates to Anti-Epidemic Funds provided by the Hong Kong Government and the remaining relates to one-time Expansion subsidy and Job Stability subsidy granted by the People's Republic of China (the "PRC") Government and Employer subsidy for COVID-19 provided by the Macau Government.
+No subsidies were granted during the year ended 31 December 2021.